Skip to content

 final region = UserSession.current.dataRegion;

-Why this separation works
+Why the separation works:

 class UserSession {